vekatze/neut/book/src/static-memory-management.md

 }
 ```

-The expected behavior of the `Cons` clause would be something like the following:
+The expected behavior of the `Cons` clause in the `match` would be something like the following:

 1. Extract `y` and `ys` from `Cons(y, ys)`
 2. `free` the outer tuple of `Cons(y, ys)`